 Cut-Away vs. Tear-Away Stabilizer: The Basics

-Now, let’s get a little more into the details and when to use each different stabilizer!
+Now, let’s get a little more into the details and when to use each embroidery stabilizer!

 Using Tear-Away Stabilizer

 The biggest advantage of tear-away stabilizer is that it is not permanent, meaning you won’t see it on the back of embroidery projects after removing it.